kalkayan/engineeringwith.kalkayan.io/content/series/interviewing/_index.md

     > Please feel free to reach me for any query regarding any interview you may have at rec.manish.sahani@gmail.com

+footer: hi this is the footer of the series
 ---

-The course of this series is somewhat easy.
-In the first article, I share my preparation strategy and some things that I learned along the way, which contributed to the offers I received — followed by a deep dive into my interviewing experiences and the resources I used.
+Motivation The course of this series is pretty simple.
+In the first article, I talk about my preparation strategy and some things that I learned along the way, which contributed to the offers I received — followed by a deep dive into my interviewing experiences and the resources I used.
 Finally, ending the series with the conclusion and some more tips.